faanross/faanross.github.io/content/posts/course01.md

 `MACHINE\SYSTEM\CONTROLSET001\SERVICES\WINSOCK2\PARAMETERS\PROTOCOL_CATALOG9 and MACHINE\SYSTEM\CONTROLSET001\SERVICES\WINSOCK2\PARAMETERS\NAMESPACE_CATALOG5`: These keys are related to the Winsock API, which is used by applications to communicate over a network.
 If the process is interacting with these keys, it could be trying to manipulate network communication, which is a common tactic of malware.

 **cmdline**
+This is one of my favourite modules in Volatility, allowing us to extract command-line arguments of running processes from our memory dump.
+Here we'll apply it only to the process of interest, but of course keep in mind that we could review the entire available history.

+{{< figure src="/img/image096.png" title="" class="custom-figure" >}}

-The `cmdline` is another useful plug-in that will deliver the same insight we received before, namely that `rundll32.exe` was not provided any arguments when it was invoked from the command line.
+Here we receive the same insight as before, namely that `rundll32.exe` was not provided any arguments when it was invoked from the command line.
 I'm pointing this out once again so you are aware you can obtain this same information even if you were not able to perform a live analysis.
 ```
-python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.cmdline.CmdLine --pid 5060 | grep Key
+python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.cmdline.CmdLine --pid 5060
 ```

 **netscan**
 The `netscan` plugin will scan the memory dump looking for any network connections and sockets made by the OS.

-You can run the scan using the following command:
+We can run the scan using the command:
 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.netscan
 ```

+NO REDO THIS because we want to see the same ip as we got in native tools section for redundancy purposes.

 Right now I'll defer comment, since we're going to jump into network connections DEEPLY in PART X with `Wireshark`, `Zeek`, and `RITA`.
 I just wanted you to be aware that you can also use a memory dump to look at network connections if for some reason you don't have a packet capture available.